Top 5 WhatsApp Alternatives in 2019 – Best For Privacy & Safety

 - Encryption is not by default and needs to be manually turned on

 - Created own standard encryption, which has been criticized

 Protected by European data retention laws, Wire is a secure messaging app with end-to-end encryption.
 It offers free personal accounts and paid business plans with additional support and features.
 Wire boasts clear voice and video communications.

 Wire offers 1:1 and group screen sharing.
 It also supports multimedia file sharing and audio filtering.
 Available for all major platforms, you can log in your account from eight synced devices.

 You can format text with bold and italics, and create lists within chats.
 You’ll also be able to optimize file sizes for easy sharing, and set timers to delete messages for added privacy.

 - Rich conversations

-Riot works on open source software and while it has its own bots, developers are welcome to create their own.
-This lets users interact with the software and make it more versatile and secure.
+Riot works on open-source software.
+While it has its own bots, developers are welcome to create their own.
+This lets users interact with the software, making it more versatile and secure.
 Its open source features make Riot more suited for developer teams than corporate groups.

 - User IDs instead of phone numbers

 - Encryption is not enabled by default and needs to be manually switched on